-These Mediterranean Chickpea Salad Jars with artichokes and sun-dried tomatoes are the perfect plant-based lunch and are great for meal prep!
+This Mediterranean Chickpea Salad with artichokes and sun-dried tomatoes is perfect for meal prep!
+Pack it in mason jars for a healthy lunch.

 Ingredients and substitutions